browc1513/sMDT_fpga_arndt/Readme.md

 # SMDT_FPGA single_counter Branch
 This file's goal is to provide clear documentation of the VHDL code developed by Rongqian Qian and Colin Bare, intended for use in MSU prototype cosmic ray station.
-As it currently stands, my forked repository, single_counter branch, is in the process of being adapted to a 3 scintillator array (middle scintillator acting as a stand-in for the mini-chamber) for which the FPGA simply displays the counts of, for now.
-In the final code, these will be read to the computer as events.
+As it currently stands, my forked repository, single_counter branch, is in the process of being adapted to a 3 scintillator array (middle scintillator acting as a stand-in for the mini-chamber) for which the FPGA displays the counts of.
+We want to transmit this count to the PC as events, to be able to access cosmic ray data.

 ## Prerequisites
 If you are not familiar with FPGA, The tutorial branch is here for view.